On the Minimax Capacity Loss under Sub-Nyquist Universal Sampling: Minimax Sampled Information Rate Loss

-The proof of Theorem \ref{theorem-Minimax-Final} involves the verification of two parts: a converse part that provides a fundamental lower bound on the minimax sampled capacity loss, and an achievability part that provides a sampling scheme to approach this bound.
-As we show, the class of sampling systems with periodic modulation followed by low-pass filters, as illustrated in Fig. \ref{fig:SamplingModulationFilter}(b), is sufficient to approach the minimax sampled capacity loss.
+The proof of Theorem \ref{theorem-Minimax-Final} involves the verification of two parts: a converse part that provides a lower bound on the minimax sampled information rate loss, and an achievability part that provides a sampling scheme to approach this bound.
+As we show, the class of sampling systems with random periodic modulation followed by low-pass filters, as illustrated in Fig. \ref{fig:SamplingModulationFilter}(b), is sufficient to approach the minimax sampled loss.

-Throughout the remainder of the paper, we suppose that the noise is of unit power spectral density $\mathcal{S}_{\eta}(f)\equiv1$ unless otherwise specified.
-Note that this incurs no loss of generality since we can always include a noise-whitening LTI filter at the first stage of the sampling system.